-The large movement range of the drivers creates greater air pressure inside the box than a conventional subwoofer.
+The large movement range of the driver creates greater air pressure inside the box than a conventional subwoofer.
 Therefore, the drive amplifier must be much more powerful than an ordinary subwoofer amplifier.
 In fact, it has to be so powerful, it is almost hard to believe.

-The power amplifier within your Sunfire Subwoofer is capable of delivering over 2,700 watts into a 3.3 ohm resistor (the driver voice coil resistance).
+The power amplifier within the Solitaire 12 Subwoofer is capable of delivering over 1,500 watts into a 3.3 ohm resistor (the driver voice coil resistance).
+The Solitaire 10 is capable of delivering 1,250 watts.
 When the same full output is applied to the driver, however, the enormous back-electromotive force generated as a consequence of its large motion and giant magnet, causes the current flow to be much less than if it were a 3.3 ohm resistor.
 It is this singular property of the driver that allows the subwoofer to be approximately ten times more efficient than a subwoofer this size would normally be.